zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-1-create-connections/lab-1-create-connections.md

 ## **Task 1:** Create an Oracle ERP Cloud Adapter Connection
-Create a connection witht the Oracle ERP Cloud Adapter.
+Create a connection with the Oracle ERP Cloud Adapter.

 1. Show the left Navigation menu, and click **Integrations** > **Connections**.